spiceai/cookbook/catalogs/postgres-cdc/README.md

 the published port in `compose.yaml` (e.g. `"5433:5432"`) and `pg_port` in
 `spicepod.yaml` to match.

-**`... no tables are eligible for CDC acceleration ...`**
+**`...
+0 of N discovered table(s) are eligible for CDC acceleration ...`**

 The catalog matched no CDC-eligible tables, so it fails to load rather than registering an empty catalog.
-The error reports how many tables were excluded by `include`/`exclude` and how many were skipped for lacking a usable `REPLICA IDENTITY`.
+The error reports how many of the discovered tables were skipped for lacking a usable `REPLICA IDENTITY` and how many were excluded by `include`/`exclude`.
 Common causes: an `include`/`exclude` pattern that matches nothing (it is matched against `schema.table`, e.g. `public.*`), or a database whose tables have no primary key and no `REPLICA IDENTITY USING INDEX`/`FULL`.
 Fix the patterns, or give the tables a usable replica identity (a primary key, or a